ef15c/oberon_stm32f4/README.md

 PROCEDURE^3 handler;<br>
 BEGIN ....<br>
 END handler;<br><br>
-With this information, the compiler can check  that no more than n register are used.
+With this information, the compiler can check  that no more than n registers are used.
 The save/restoration instructions are automatically generated according to the declared number of used registers.<br>

 <b>Unsafe local variables marking</b><br>
 This Oberon compiler allow allocation of unitialized pointers on stack.